Restful Nights. Refreshing Days.

 What causes Obstructive Sleep Apnea?

 During sleep, muscles that control the tongue and throat relax.
 The soft tissue at the back of your throat can sag, which narrows and constricts the airway.
-Most sufferers can experience hundreds of apnea episodes per night,
+Most sufferers can experience hundreds of apnea episodes per night, however they are unlikely to remember any of them.

 Symptoms of Sleep Apnea